sam-mahdi/TALOS_PDB_Mapping/README.md

 ```
 s2 1mmi,startaa=3
 ```
 The starting amino acid determines what parts of the protein are getting colored.
 If you assigned a single domain for example (242-333), and the pdb is of the entire protein (1-333), then your startaa would be 242.
-Or vice versa your peaklist contains values from 1-333, and the protein is truncated (5-333) then your startaa would be 5.
+Or vice versa your peaklist contains values from 1-333, and the PDB of your protein is truncated (5-333) then your startaa would be 5.